Baska Voda is a small Croatian tourist destination located 50 kilometres south of Split and 10 kilometres north of Makarska, just near Brela.

-Two more interesting cultural sights are baroque church of St. Lawrence, and archaeological remains of the Roman fort.
+Two more interesting cultural sights are the baroque church of St. Lawrence and the archaeological remains of the Roman fort.

 Baska Voda beaches

-Beaches in the town are really beautiful, as you can see in the photos.
+The beaches in the village are really beautiful, as you can see in the photos.
 Most of them are pebble beaches.
-The forest gives a beautiful greenish colour to the sea and also provides shade.
+The forest gives a beautiful greenish colour to the sea and provides shade as well.

 Bars and restaurants

-There are really nice beach bars and restaurants in the town.
+As I already mentioned, you can hardly go wrong when choosing a bar or restaurant in Baska Voda.
 I decided to take a coffee in a beach bar called Zanzi Bar.
 The atmosphere in the bar and the view of the sea was great.
 Price for a coffee with milk was 1.5 euros.

 Next place I visited was the restaurant called Papagaj.
 The pizza was delicious and the waiter was kind.
 Pizza price was 7 euros.

-I believe that all the bars and restaurants in Baska Voda strive to offer their guests the highest level of service, so you can hardly go wrong when choosing such a place.
+I believe that all the tourist workers in the village strive to offer their guests the highest level of service, so you can hardly go wrong when choosing such a place.

 Baska Voda is worth visiting.
-If you decide to stay there, you will not regret.
+If you decide to stay there, you will not regret it.
 If you decide to stay elsewhere, I recommend coming to this beautiful place at least for an evening walk.

 When looking for a place to stay in Baska Voda, you can choose between the hotel and private accommodation.
 Usually, hotel accommodation is more luxury but the latter option is more affordable.